Wobbly Cat Syndrome

 Electra the Cat

 The cat with cerebellar hypoplasia is abnormal from birth, though it may not be clear that something is wrong until the kittens are toddling around with some coordination.
 The cat with this disease clearly has balance issues: he walks with his legs widely placed for fear of falling and places his feet clumsily.
 He often leans against walls for support.
 Sitting still, he may look like a fairly normal cat but once focused on a toy, food bowl or friendly hand, tremors begin getting more severe as concentration becomes more intense.
-Still, despite the obvious impairment, cats with this condition are happy, able to feed themselves and use a litter box, and are felt to have good life quality. – source
+Still, despite the obvious impairment, cats with this condition are happy, able to feed themselves and use a litter box, and are felt to have good life quality.

 What Causes Cerebellar Hypoplasia?

-The feline distemper virus or the the feline panleukopaenia virus is what usually causes cerebellar hypoplasia in cats.
-If a pregnant mama cat has either of these viruses, or if she is vaccinated for them during her pregnancy, the live virus can pass through and attack her babies’ developing cerebellums.
 A cat’s cerebellum is developing clear up until a few days before they are born; so they are vulnerable for quite some time.
 It can also be passed through nursing, so a mama cat should not be vaccinated until her kittens have been weaned.
 It can also be caused by the ringworm medicine Griseofulvin, if used during pregnancy or nursing.
 So again, wait until the kittens have been weaned to use it.

 Living With A Wobbly Cat